AlxHnr/dlaunch-tools/README.md

 ## Unit Testing

-To test dlaunch-tools, you need the [test](http://wiki.call-cc.org/eggref/4/test) egg.
-Simply throw a scheme test script into the `test/` directory and run:
+For unit testing you need the [test](http://wiki.call-cc.org/eggref/4/test) egg.
+Testing is as simple as running:

 ```sh
 make test
 ```

 This will build and run all the tests.
+To add a new test, just throw a scheme script into the test/ directory.

 ## License